objectundefined/node-cypher/README.md

 ```

-It is important to remember that each individual query will not complete any faster than a single http request would facilitate under normal volume.
+It is important to remember that each individual query will not complete any faster than a single http request would under normal volume.
 However, under high volume, your overall throughput will increase dramatically.

 ## ClientFactory